manatlan/htagui/README.md

 self <= ui.Spinner()
 ```

+## objets "I-fields"

+Theses are interactive/reactive fields, which are synced between client and server side, thru a 'value' property

+- IText .. an input of type text
+- ITextarea ... a textarea
+- IBool ...  an input of type checkbox
+- IRange ...  an input of type range
+- ISelect ... m multichoice select/option

 ## Object Select

 An htag class to help to create `select/option` html tags, using a dict of {value:title, ...}.